HashNuke/ennio/README.md

 * Perform recipient verification only after the whole mail transaction is complete (email bouncing)

+* Should prepend a "Received" header with mandatory protocol in the via clause.
+example: "from [ClientIP] by [self-ip] via SMTP, [date]"

 ## RFC notes

 * All commands begin with a command verb.